 Bubble wrap works well when packing ceramics, the air inside the bubble will absorb the pressure from any external sources.
 Thus, the pressure will not be transferred to the ceramic plates.
 Wrap each plate with some bubble wrap and finish with duct tape, then stack each on top and seal inside the moving box.

 China dishes are found in many homes.
-They look fantastic on the table and bring each household a unique sense of comfort when the family gathers around the table.
-It’s easy to pack your China dishes before moving out, just follow these tips:
+They look fantastic on the table and bring each household a unique sense of comfort when the family gathers around it.
+It’s easy to pack your China dishes before moving out, follow these tips:

 - Prepare the bottom of the moving box by laying lots of crumpled packing paper.